 While today, English is spoken in Cornwall, did you know that the county once had a language of its own?

-A Celtish language – akin to Welsh and Breton – the Cornish language, known as Kernewek, stopped being used during the 18th century, but has seen something of a resurgence in more recent years, helped by a revival project.
+A Celtic language – akin to Welsh and Breton – the Cornish language, known as Kernewek, stopped being used during the 18th century, but has seen a resurgence in recent years.
 While few speak Cornish as their mother tongue, some have found a connection to their heritage through learning this language.
+Nowadays, the language is taught in some Cornish schools, with some children also being raised bilingual, or with Cornish as their first language.

 Hello – Dydh da